kyaswanth93/customBotConsole/ReadMe.txt

 with no modification of the source (as of now).
 ARIA's License, which becomes a mandatory license for this program also, can be found in LICENSE.txt.

+[UPDATE]
+->Made XInput mode
+->Made Parser for .2d files of LRF
+->Merged the different projects into a single solution